Matt Dumba: Pittsburgh Penguins

 One year into his tenure with Dallas, Dumba was traded to the Pittsburgh Penguins on July 10, 2025, alongside a second-round draft pick in 2028, in exchange for Vladislav Kolyachonok.

+On December 12, 2025, Dumba was waived by the Pittsburgh Penguins and after going unclaimed, reported to their AHL affiliate, the Wilkes-Barre/Scranton Penguins.
+Prior to the 2025–26 AHL playoffs on April 16, 2026, the Penguins placed Dumba on unconditional waivers for the purposes of terminating his contract.

 International play

 Dumba made his debut with the national team program at the 2011 Ivan Hlinka Memorial Tournament.
 He was named captain of the under-18 national team and led Canada to a gold medal victory.

 The 18-year-old Dumba participated in his second national junior team camp ahead of the 2013 World Junior Championship, but was among the final cuts and did not make the team.
 Dumba was loaned from the Wild to the Canadian junior team for the 2014 World Junior Ice Hockey Championships.
 He narrowly avoided a suspension after being ejected from a pre-tournament game for kneeing a Swedish opponent, and recorded one assist in seven tournament games for the fourth-place Canadians.

 Following the 2015–16 season, Dumba made his first appearance with Canada's national men's team, playing in all ten games at the 2016 World Championships where Canada repeated as gold medallists.

+Activism

+After the murder of George Floyd, some NHL players formed the Hockey Diversity Alliance, which Dumba joined.
+On August 1, 2020, Dumba became the first player to kneel during the U.S. national anthem.
+Though he was a member of the Minnesota Wild, he was not playing that night.
+Two Black players from the teams who were playing placed their hands on his shoulders while he knelt: Malcolm Subban of the Chicago Blackhawks and Darnell Nurse of the Edmonton Oilers.
+The three of them remained in this position during both the American and Canadian national anthems.
+Dumba then gave a speech about racism while the screens in the rink displayed the messaged "END RACISM."